-Under the EU emissions trading system (EU ETS), industrial installations deemed to be exposed to a significant risk of carbon leakage receive special treatment to support their competitiveness.
+Under the EU emissions trading system (EU ETS), industrial installations considered to be at significant risk of carbon leakage receive special treatment to support their competitiveness.

 Carbon leakage refers to the situation that may occur if, for reasons of costs related to climate policies, businesses were to transfer production to other countries with laxer emission constraints.
 This could lead to an increase in their total emissions.
 The risk of carbon leakage may be higher in certain energy-intensive industries.

-To safeguard the competitiveness of industries covered by the EU ETS, the production from sectors and sub-sectors deemed to be exposed to a significant risk of carbon leakage receive a higher share of free allowances in phase 3 of the EU ETS (2013- 2020), compared to the other industrial installations.
+To safeguard the competitiveness of industries covered by the EU ETS, the production from sectors and sub-sectors deemed to be exposed to a significant risk of carbon leakage receives a higher share of free allowances compared to the other industrial installations.

-The European Commission draws up the list with the agreement of Member States and the European Parliament and following an impact assessment and extensive consultation with stakeholders.
+The European Commission draws up the list with the agreement of Member States and the European Parliament, following an impact assessment and extensive consultation with stakeholders.

-According to the ETS Directive (Article 10a), a sector or sub-sector is deemed to be exposed to a significant risk of carbon leakage if:
+In phase 3, a sector or sub-sector is considered to be at significant risk of carbon leakage if:

 A sector or sub-sector is also deemed to be exposed if: